-After the success of a 2012 TV series, Keeping Up with the Kaimanawas, the trio travelled to the United States to work with help the mustangs.
+After the success of a 2012 TV series, Keeping Up with the Kaimanawas, the trio travelled to the United States to work with mustangs.
 That was in 2015, and their latest mission saw them in Australia working with the snowy brumbies.

-The sisters received funding for their work with the Kaimanas through the TV series, but after a second series was rejected, they had the problem of how to fund five months in Australia.
+Now they had the problem of how to fund five months in Australia.
 “There’s no money working with wild horses,” explains Kelly.

 Having grown up in very humble surroundings (at one point the Wilson family lived in tents until their parents had saved enough to build their house) the sisters don’t mind living simply.
-They tried unsuccessfully to raise money for their trip through crowdfunding, but help finally came when Isuzu agreed to sponsor them.
+They tried unsuccessfully to raise money for their trip through crowdfunding, but help finally came when Isuzu offered to sponsor them.

 Working with wild horses isn’t a money-making undertaking.
 “We write it off as charitable work,” explains Kelly.
-In her latest book Saving the Snowy Brumbies (On sale October 2) she describes sleeping outdoors and in the cab of their ute.
+In her latest book Saving the Snowy Brumbies (on sale October 2) she describes sleeping outdoors and in the cab of their ute.

 The Wilson brand is a family affair.
-Mum Heather illustrates Kelly’s Showtym children’s book series, and dad John makes life-sized horse sculptures out of old horseshoes.
+Mum Heather illustrates Kelly’s Showtym Adventures children’s book series, and dad John makes life-sized horse sculptures out of old horseshoes.
 The sisters have quite different personalities and roles: Vicki is a top showjumper and won the World Championship of Colt Starting in Kentucky in the US in March.
-She runs a clinic for wild and problem horses.
+She runs clinics for sore and problem horses.
 Amanda, also an acclaimed showjumper, is a trainer and filmmaker (she was the second cameraperson on TVNZ’s Keeping Up with the Kaimanawas).
 Kelly, 28, is an award-winning photographer, author and a strong advocate for horses.
 Saving the Snowy Brumbies is her fourth adult book; the latest in her popular Showtym series for kids, Dandy the Mountain Pony, will also be released on the same day.

 “I’d basically given up riding, then Vicki broke her wrist, so I said I’d come home and bridge the gap,” says Kelly.